Crowds gather at Marina Bay for New Year countdown; several areas now closed

 SPF advised members of the public to avoid these areas.

-As of 8.25pm, several other areas were marked as "crowded" or "very crowded" on the Crowd@MarinaBay website, including areas around the Esplanade and Marina Bay Sands.
+As of 9.10pm, many other areas were marked as "crowded" or "very crowded" on the Crowd@MarinaBay website, including areas around the Esplanade and Marina Bay Sands.

+Around four hours before midnight, polytechnic students Mr Eros E, 22, and Ms Yasmine Maricar, 21, had already settled down along the Marina Bay Waterfront Promenade near the Red Dot Design Museum.

+The pair said they had spent the afternoon shopping at Suntec City and had dinner before heading over early to soak in the atmosphere.
+It was their first time ringing in the new year by watching the fireworks at Marina Bay.

+As more people continued to arrive at Marina Bay, some revellers noted patchy mobile phone reception, likely due to the large crowd already in the area.

+Others also kept an eye on the skies, where occasional flashes of lightning lit up the night, even as many waited for the countdown festivities to begin in earnest.

-To manage crowds, the police will release real-time photos of the situation at Marina Bay and Kallang.
+To manage crowds, the police are releasing real-time photos of the situation at Marina Bay and Kallang.
 Certain areas may be closed if they become overcrowded.

-People who are planning to head down to these areas are advised to check the crowd levels on the Crowd@MarinaBay website and the Crowd@Kallang website.

-Besides showing real-time crowd levels and area closures, the websites will also have photos of each location.
-These photos will be updated “periodically”, said the police.
+People who are heading down to these areas are advised to check the crowd levels on the Crowd@MarinaBay website and the Crowd@Kallang website, which show real-time crowd levels and area closures, as well as the photos released by SPF.

-Users can view the photos by clicking on the camera icon on the maps.
+Users can view the photos by clicking on the camera icons on the maps on the websites.
+These photos will be updated "periodically", according to the police.

 Some entrances and exits of MRT stations around Marina Bay and Kallang Basin will be closed to regulate crowd flow.